sameernadaf21/aps-portfolio/README.md

 ### 17. 🔍 *Supply Chain Transparency and Traceability*

 #### USE CASE:
-Ensuring end-to-end visibility and traceability of products throughout the supply chain, from raw materials to finished goods.
+Ensuring end-to-end visibility and traceability of items throughout the supply chain, from raw materials to final goods.

 #### CHALLENGES:
-Implementing traceability systems across multiple supply chain stages.
-Ensuring data accuracy and integrity.
-Complying with regulatory requirements.
+Implementing traceability systems across many supply chain stages.
+Ensuring data correctness and integrity.
+Complying with regulatory regulations.

 #### STRATEGIES USED:
 - *Dynamic Programming*: